brunomaga/brunomaga.github.io/_posts/2024-08-10-Training-Variable-Length.md

 We have seen in a [previous post]({{ site.baseurl }}{% post_url 2023-06-27-GPT-lite-cpp %}) that just-in-time compilation of ML kernels via `torch.compile` leads to a substantial training speedup.
 So let's look at **compilation of variable-shaped inputs on distributed runs**.

-### Foreword: about CUDA graphs compilation on single- vs multi-process runs
+### CUDA graphs compilation on single- vs multi-process runs

 [CUDA graphs](https://developer.nvidia.com/blog/cuda-graphs/) allow several GPU kernels be executed entirely on the GPU as a workflow (graph), instead of individual GPU kernel executions that are driven by CPU calls.
 This is enabled to `torch.compile(mode='reduce-overhead')` and is very important on single-GPU runs but not supported on multi-GPU runs.
 Why?